 Below photo credits go to Row Adventure Guides

 Camping along the river at the bottom of Hells Canyon was amazing.
 When reaching shore, tents are set up and you just pick which one you want.
 I slept outside of the tent each night because it was so hot and I just love sleeping under the stars.

 At camp you can enjoy games and activities, such as pitching horseshoes and water activities for kids.
 On the other hand, if you prefer, you can just relax along the river.
 Snacks are served before dinner along with beverages, sometimes wine.
 Meals were amazing.
 Each night something different, and I’m not talking camp food!

 Five days did not seem long enough.
 The rapids started to subside as we went further down the river and after a stretch of calm we ended our Hells Canyon trip.
 The night was spent at the Red Lion Inn located in the town of Lewiston, Idaho.
 After a glorious shower and a wonderful dinner, I awoke well rested and was transported back to the Boise airport.

 A Hells Canyon rafting trip is a great way to cool off in the summer and enjoy nature.
 It is great for solo travelers, families and couples!
 If you are looking for something different to do, I highly recommend a white water rafting trip in Hells Canyon!

-Read more of my posts on my other whitewater trips and tips below!
+Read about my other whitewater trips and tips below.